seppmail/SEPPmail365/Readme.md

 ## Backup-SM365Rules

 **Synopsis:**
-Performs a backup of all transport rules found to individual json files for
+Performs a backup of all transport rules found to individual json files for every rule.  **There is no Restore-SM365rules** CmdLets, because the JSON provided cannot be used to recreate connectors.
+The backup JSON-files can be used as written source to recreate rules with the native Exchange Online CmdLets.
-every rule.

 **Parameter List:**
 `-OutFolder [string] (mandatory)`